 Getting the chance to live in an exciting city.

 Depending on where your significant other chooses to go to school, it can be a great opportunity to live in a brand new city with destination spots to explore and delicious food to sample.
 I was fortunate in that we ended up in New York City, which is, arguably, one of the most exciting cities in the world.
 We’re a short Subway ride away from the center of the universe — aka Times Square — and from other landmarks like the Guggenheim and the Metropolitan Museum of Art.

 While two years may seem like a long time, it really does fly by, so I encourage everyone to make the most of their time in a new city.
 Try all of the locals’ favorite cuisine, and discover some hole-in-the-wall places on your own.
 Walk when you can, because you never know when you might stumble upon a tiny gem — like an entire store devoted to the movie “The Big Lebowski,” for example.
 I try to remind myself that this is a once-in-a-lifetime experience, and it’s important to take advantage of what it has to offer.

-There are frequent weekend trips that significant others are encouraged to attend with their students, so if it’s feasible to do so, I say go for it.
+There are frequent weekend trips that MBA better halves are encouraged to attend with their students.
+If it’s feasible to do so, I say go for it.

-Fellow better halves: What have you enjoyed most about the business school experience?
+Fellow better halves: What have you enjoyed most about the business school experience, being an MBA spouse?

-Erica Moss is the social media outreach coordinator for the online Masters in Nursing program at Georgetown University, which has one of the nation’s leading family nurse practitioner programs.
+Erica Moss is the social media outreach coordinator for the online masters in nursing program at Georgetown University, which has one of the nation’s leading nurse midwife programs.
 She is passionate about photography, community building, and University of Michigan football.
 Follow her on Twitter @ericajmoss.